costacode/upload-files/README.md

 When you run `npm run build`:

 1. The sass-loader compiles Sass into CSS
-2. Webpack extracts and bundles CSS into maya.bundle.css.
+2. Webpack EXCTRACTS and bundles CSS into maya.bundle.css.
 3. Webpack minifies app.bundle.css.
 It also minifies all JS.

 ### How do I deploy this?

 -   Webpack places the resulting built project files into `/assets` directory.
-(There you will see the files you'll expose to the world).

 ### How do I add this on my app?

 -   Replicate the folder structure for src
--   Replicate package.json
+-   Use Maya package.json and adapt names for your app
--   Replicate Webpack config files
+-   Add Webpack config files and adapt paths and names for your app
 -   Replicate postCSS config file
 -   Ignore stuff (.gitignore for Git)
 -   Run 'npm install'